Osteopathy & Chiropractic

 —Andrew Taylor Still MD, DO (Founder of Osteopathic medicine)

 Osteopathy and chiropractic share a common philosophy 1) the body has an inherent ability to heal itself 2) that the musculoskeletal system is central to our health and wellbeing.
 Both disciplines use a similar variety of hands-on techniques and methods to treat muscular, postural, cranial and paediatric conditions.
-In general, osteopathy tends to work more on the subtler systems of the body, the organs and soft tissue, with less manual adjustments than chiropractic.
-However, the training and styles of different osteopaths and chiropractors vary a lot and so we suggest that you read their individual biographies and experience a treatment to find out which approach and practitioner is best suited to you.
+In general, osteopathy tends to work more on the subtler systems of the body, the organs and soft tissue with less manual adjustments than chiropractic.
+However, the training and styles of different osteopaths and chiropractors vary a lot and so we suggest that you read their individual biographies; you may also find it beneficial to be try both treatments to decide which approach and practitioner is best suited to you.

-Our osteopaths and chiropractors have the same goal; to relieve you of your aches and pain and fix an injury and rebalance your whole system to move towards better health.
-The practitioner will begin with a comprehensive patient evaluation where they will examine the area of pain or problem and assess any broader problems or causes – and more importantly explain how they are going to help.
-They will design a treatment plan specific to your needs, removing obstacles that impede on normal movement and help restore structural integrity and balance in your body.
+Our osteopaths and chiropractors have the same goal: to relieve you of your aches and pain, to fix an injury and to rebalance your whole system moving you towards better health.
+The practitioner will begin with a comprehensive patient evaluation where they will examine the area of pain or problem and assess any broader problems or cause and more importantly explain how they are going to help.
+They will design a treatment plan specific to your needs, removing obstacles that impede on normal movement, and help restore structural integrity and balance in your body.

-Osteopathy is a form of natural medicine that uses physical manipulation, stretching and massage to increase mobility, relieve muscle tension, enhance blood supply to tissues and help the body to heal.
+Osteopathy is a form of natural medicine that uses physical manipulation: stretching and massage, with the aim to increase mobility, relieve muscle tension, enhance blood supply to tissues and help the body to heal.
 Many osteopaths train to doctorate level and focus on how the skeleton, joints, muscles, nerves, circulation, connective tissue, and internal organs function together in an integrated way.
-It is suitable for all ages - adults, children, newborns and the elderly.
+It is suitable for all ages: adults, children, newborns and the elderly.

 There is often a misconception that osteopathy is limited to treating muscular-skeletal pain, and while it is extremely effective in helping the body to recover more quickly and to prevent future injury, an osteopath can treat so much more than that.